krumpton/VSpooler-Motor-Mod/README.md

 # V-Spooler Motor Mod

 An addon for the [V-Spooler](https://www.printables.com/model/684376-v-spooler) project to enable automation via an ESP32 and a stepper motor.
+Uses a WS2812B LED for status indication.

 Should be fairly easy to port over to Arduino if anybody is so inclined, I think I've kept the project layout pretty sane and readable.

-## Features
+## Planned improvements

-- Uses a filament runout sensor to automatically stop when spooling is complete.
-- Indicates status via a WS2812B (NeoPixel) LED.
+While the main functionality is done, there are still a couple of things that can be improved;
+- **Non-linear motor ramp profiles** - right now the motor ramps up/down linearly, but it might benefit from a non-linear approach.
+I'll decide this once I've tested a good number of spools with the linear profile - it hasn't skipped any teeth yet in my testing, so it might not be needed.
+- **TMC2209 current monitoring or UART control** - on some spools, the end of the filament fails to enter the PTFE tube and clear the runout sensor due to the small bend securing it to the spool core.
+When this happens, the motor stalls until the user manually intervenes, which is far from ideal.
+To detect this, I'd need to either drive the TMC2209 in UART mode (currently I'm just driving the STEP/DIR pins directly with manual timing), or add a shunt resistor and monitor the current draw via one of the ESP32's analogue pins.

 ## Required Hardware